mongodb/mongo-task-generator/README.md

 to determine how to divide the tests between sub-tasks.
 If test stats are not available for any reason, it will fallback to splitting tests so that each sub-tasks contains an equal number of tests.

-The tool will also generate fuzzer tasks as well.
+The tool will generate fuzzer tasks as well.
 In the case of fuzzer tasks, the generation determines the amount of fuzzer tests to generate.
 There are two controls for how many fuzzer tests to generate, `n_files` and `n_tasks`.
 They should be specified in the task definition in the evergreen config file. `n_files` controls how many fuzzer files will be generated in each sub-task, effectively